GrammaTech/gtirb/README.md

 ## Python API

-The GTIRB Python API may be installed with the following.
-Note however, that installation of the `ddisasm` and `gtirb-pprinter` packages as described below is recommended for use with every API.
+The latest stable GTIRB Python API may be installed from PyPI using pip:

 ```sh
 pip install gtirb
 ```